Miguel2786/Miguel2786/README.md

 ### Hi 👋 , I'm Miguel
+I am a university graduate in finance and I am looking for an opportunity to advance in the IT world as a computer programmer.
+I am a versatile person and able to combine various tasks.
+Experienced in environments working days in which commitment is valued and the ability to work in a team.
+I
+I characterize myself as proactive and self-taught.

 About me:
 - 💬 Ask me about Java, Spring , HTML, CSS and MySQL.
 - 🌱 I’m currently learning Angular, Python...